torbiak/ptrkeys/README.md

 To build pointer keys the Xlib header files, GNU make, and a C99 compiler are needed.

+## Installation

+Edit config.mk to suit your system and set the install location.

+Then build and install using GNU make:

+    make clean install

+## Configuration

+See `config.def.h` for an annotated configuration example.

 ## X keyboard model

 To understand ptrkeys configuration it's necessary to understand a few things about the X keyboard model.